Model Engineering Works was founded in the fall of 1945 by Dick and Hannah Wheeler in Niagara Falls, New York.

 Standard gauge T-rail.
 These trains would not operate on tinplate tubular track because of the use of scale wheel flanges.

-was built by Schenectady Locomotive Works in 1887.
-The model came in unpainted brass.
-It was equipped with a
+prototype was built by Schenectady Locomotive Works in 1887.
+The 7/16 scale model came in unpainted brass.
+It was equipped

 wheels, and chains on the tender trucks.
 The loco with tender sold for $225.
 Plans for this 1887 ten-wheeler